xiegeo/modbusone/README.md

 * Code broken by API Changles should not compile, new errors to user code should not be introduced silently.

-* API Changes will be documented (add link here) to help someone losing their mind when working code stopped compiling.
+* API Changes will be documented to help someone losing their mind when working code stopped compiling.

 My primary usage is RTU (over RS-485).
 Others may or may not be implemented in the future.

 Contribution to new or existing functionally, or just changing a private identifier public are welcome, as well as documentation, test, example code or any other improvements.

+## Breaking Changes
+2017-06-13
+    Removed dependency on goburrow/serial.
+All serial connections should be created with NewSerialContext, which can accept any ReadWriteCloser

 ## Challenges

-<strike>Working on physical layer protocol in a cross platform application layer means delay as a terminator is harder to work with.</strike>
-<strike>The driver is doing this for me.</strike>
-Unless the data is bigger than the build in buffer size.
-Right now a hybrid approch is used: if read is not full buffer size, then end packet; if full buffer size, then read data for the expected length by function code and encoded length.
+Packet separation uses a mix of length and timing indications.
+Length is used if CRC is valide, otherwise timing indications is used to find where the next packet starts.

+Compatibility with wide range of serial hardware/drivers.

 Compatibility with different existing Modbus environments. (needs more testing)